 This is a version of Cincinnati chili that I’ve adapted from this recipe.

 I replaced the regular spaghetti with spaghetti squash to cut on carbs and was more than pleased with the result.
 Chili is so comforting for these last – hopefully – cold “winter” nights.
-In this case the combination of the spaghetti squash’s mild flavor with the spiced beef was awesome and I can’t really be humble here, I nailed it!
+In this case, the combination of the spaghetti squash’s mild flavour with the spiced beef was awesome and I can’t really be humble here, I nailed it!

-According to Canadian Living, this beanless regional specialty is a point of pride in Cincinnati, which is famous for restaurants competing for the best chili.
+This beanless regional specialty is a point of pride in Cincinnati, which is famous for restaurants competing for the best chili.
 The original recipe is done in a slow cooker, check it out if you’re a fan.
-I thought cooking the squash in advance was enough preparation for me and chose to do my way using my home made tomato sauce.
+I thought cooking the squash in advance was enough preparation for me and chose to do my way using my homemade tomato sauce.
+Using a good quality tomato sauce makes a big difference.

 I just loved the twist of adding cocoa and cinnamon which took the humble spaghetti squash to another level!

-Cincinnati style chili on a bed of spaghetti squash
+Cincinnati style chili on a bed of spaghetti squash3 to 4 portions

 1 lb lean or extra lean ground beef